 These enquiries are often settled between the taxpayer company and HMRC by exchange of information and correspondence.
 Where agreement cannot be reached, arbitration or litigation may be necessary.

 HMRC has certain powers to demand information and, in some circumstances, to enter premises to obtain documents, etc. These powers are rarely used, and there are no routine visits by HRMC officials to taxpayer premises.

 General anti-abuse rule (GAAR)

-The GAAR applies to income tax, corporation tax, capital gains tax, petroleum revenue tax, inheritance tax (IHT), SDLT, and ATED, but not VAT.
+The GAAR applies to income tax, corporation tax, capital gains tax, petroleum revenue tax, diverted profits tax, apprenticeship levy, inheritance tax (IHT), SDLT, and ATED, but not VAT.
 It is targeted at changing behaviour of taxpayers who enter what might be considered to be abusive tax avoidance arrangements.
 The process includes a quasi-judicial review of the arrangements, the outcome of which must be used as evidence in any related tax litigation.

 The government has stressed that the GAAR is only intended to apply to abusive tax avoidance arrangements, which are measured by reference to various indicators, some of which are subjective.

 Statute of limitations